 Garlicky pesto and shrimp pasta comes together so quickly for any busy weeknight dinner.
-The garlicky basil nutty pesto pairs perfectly with the shrimp and pasta making a great fresh meal that leaves you full and satisfied.
+Garlicky basil pesto tossed perfectly with the pasta and shrimp makes it an easy quick meal.
+Super fresh and light.

 Garlicky Pesto Shrimp Pasta

 - ½-1 lb Shrimp - peeled and cleaned

 - 1 cup Garlicky Pesto (homemade or store bought) see blog notes for recipe.

 - In a pot of salty water, cook your spaghetti according to the package instructions.

 - As the pasta water heats up/spaghetti cooks, make your pesto and set aside.

 - In a large pan with sides, over medium heat, melt your butter and add in the shrimp.
 Sprinkle with a pinch of salt.

 - You will see their tails start to curl and they will start to turn pink in color.
 Cook for about 30-60 seconds on each side.

 - Remove the shrimp out of the pan and set aside.
 If there is liquid in the pan, pour out.